jina-ai/jina/docs/fundamentals/flow/create-flow.md

 This feature is useful to prevent some specialized Executors from processing certain Documents.
 It can also be used to build *switch-like nodes*, where some Documents pass through one parallel branch of the Flow, while other Documents pass through a different branch.

+Also note that whenever a Document does not satisfy the condition of an Executor, it will not even be sent to that Executor.
+This means that you can not only use this feature to build complex logic, but also to minimize your networking overhead.

 ````{admonition} See Also
 :class: seealso